PhyllomeOS/phyllomeos/README.md

 ### Examples

-* With a remotely hosted kickstart file, install a minimal Linux RPM-based operating system automatically on an UEFI-based, Q35 PCI-Express virtual motherboard with virtio-devices.
+* With a remotely hosted kickstart file, install a minimal Linux RPM-based operating system automatically on an UEFI-based, Q35 PCI Express virtual motherboard with virtio-devices.

 Adjust settings according to your needs